anhydrous99/Rainbow/README.md

 The hyper-parameters, the environment, the run settings, and the run specific hyper-parameters are set through the `conf.json` file with the possibility to have it named differently by using the `--conf <path to configuration file>` ticker option.
 The possible tunable hyper-parameters can be tuned globally, in the outer scope of the JSON object or locally, within the scope of the run JSON object.
-I will not list possible hyper-parameters by impleovment to DQN.

 ### DQN hyper-parameters